TheMarlboroMan/dfw-jumpstart/README.md

 	- Check text events if(input().is_event_text()) and add input().get_text_input() to the buffer.
 	- Check non text events that are text related (backspace, enter) as regular key down events.
 Act upon the buffer.
 - On sleeping: stop the text input (input().stop_text_input();) so it does not affect other controllers.

+###Implement localization.

+A very basic example of localization is shown in the test_2d controller.
+The class localization extends tools::base_localization.
+The rules are simple:

+- Languages are represented by integers.
+- Strings are stored in files named #file#.#id_language#.dat.

 ##Files and directory structure.